 - Binghamton Metropolitan Transportation Study (BMTS)

-After a year of work, and meetings with the community, stakeholder groups, and the Steering Committee, a draft of the comprehensive plan is now complete.
+After a year of work, and meetings with the community, stakeholder groups, and the Steering Committee, the comprehensive plan is now complete.
 The plan, entitled 'Building Our Future' is Broome County's first comprehensive plan in over 50 years.
-Please take a look at the draft plan, especially the detailed 'Action Plan' to see where your community is headed in the coming years.
+Please take a look at the completed plan, especially the detailed 'Action Plan' to see where your community is headed in the coming years.
 It is online at: http://gobroomecounty.com/comprehensiveplan

 Planning Department Partners with Union, Windsor and Deposit for Main Street Grant Program Grant Applications